-Looking for some facts about Switzerland?
-Switzerland is a country that is busting at the seams with alpine lakes, dramatic cliff faces mountains, modern cities, flower-filled meadows, charming villages, fresh air, alphorns, and free-roaming dairy cows it’s easy to see the allure.
+Looking for some fun facts about Switzerland?
+Switzerland is a country that is busting at the seams with alpine lakes; dramatic cliff faces, mountains, Swiss waterfalls, modern cities, flower-filled meadows, charming villages, fresh air, alphorns, and free-roaming dairy cows; it’s easy to see the allure.

-It’s one of the safest countries in the world, with no bad seasons, and plenty of villages to explore.
+What is Switzerland known for?
+Well, for starters – it’s one of the safest countries in the world, with no bad seasons and plenty of villages to explore.
 Needless to say, there are a lot of very interesting Switzerland facts to know.
 Let’s dig in!